Spider-tailed horned viper: Distribution and habitat

+Biology

-Mimicry and behaviour
+Mimicry and behavior

-The snake is a superb mimic.
-The tail resembles a spider or other arachnid, and the authors who described the species speculated that it was used as a lure to attract birds, as a digested lark had been found in the stomach of the paratype specimen.
+The snake is a Peckhamian mimic.
+The tail resembles an arachnid, and the authors who described the species speculated that it was used as a lure to attract birds, as a digested lark had been found in the stomach of the paratype specimen.

-The tip of the tail is used as a lure in several other species of snake, including Bitis caudalis, Crotalus cerastes, Sistrurus catenatus, Agkistrodon contortrix, Acanthophis antarcticus, Acanthophis praelongus, and Morelia viridis, but none of these examples has the unique elongated scales that give it the appearance of arthropod appendages.
+The tip of the tail is used as a lure in several other species of snake, including the horned adder (Bitis caudalis), sidewinder (Crotalus cerastes), eastern massasauga (Sistrurus catenatus), eastern copperhead (Agkistrodon contortrix), common death-adder (Acanthophis antarcticus), northern death-adder (Acanthophis praelongus), and green tree python (Morelia viridis), but none of these examples has the unique elongated scales that give it the appearance of arthropod appendages.
 The actual use of the tail to lure birds (an example of caudal luring) has been confirmed in field studies; the tail is moved in a figure-of-eight pattern.
+A 2.5-year field study offered supplementary support that Pseudocerastes urarachnoides increases the rate of tail movements in the presence of birds.
+This indicates that this tail display is a behavior that acts as a predatory lure, as opposed to it occurring randomly.
+This luring behavior augments the snake's potential to attract insectivorous birds, that often mistake the tail for prey.

 Footage of the spider-tailed horned viper using its tail to lure a migrating bird featured in the Asia episode of the BBC series Seven Worlds, One Planet narrated by David Attenborough.